On weighted singular vectors for multiple weights: Introduction

 \section{Introduction}

 A vector $x\in\R^d$ is called \emph{singular} if for every $\delta>0$ there exists $Q_0$ such that for all $Q\geq Q_0$ there are nonzero integer solutions $(p,q)\in \Z^d\times\N$ such that

-The set of singular vectors was first introduced by Khintchine in \cite{KHIN} almost a hundred years ago.
-It follows from Dirichlet theorem that any vector which lies on a rational hyperplane is singular.
+where $ \Vert \cdot \Vert $ denotes the sup norm in $\R^d.$ The set of singular vectors was first introduced by Khintchine in 1937 \cite{KHIN} in the setting of simultaneous approximation.
+It follows from Dirichlet theorem that any vector which lies on a rational hyperplane is singular, and so when searching for singular vectors, it is natural to exclude these cases.
 Vectors that do not lie on a rational hyperplane are called \emph{totally irrational}.
-Khintchine showed that when $d=1$ there are no totally irrational singulars, and when $d=2$ there exist totally irrational singulars.
+Khintchine showed that when $d=1$ there are no totally irrational singular vectors, and when $d=2$ there exist totally irrational singulars.
 The later was later extended for any $d\ge2$ by Jarnik, \cite{Jar59}.
 Khintchine also showed that the set of singular vectors is of Lebesgue measure zero.
 These qualitative and quantitative results motivate the problems considered in this paper.

-One can consider a similar notion, replacing the norm in \eqref{eq: non-weighted singular defn} by a \emph{weighted quazi-norm}.
-The study of weighted Diophantine approximation, initiated by Schmidt in \cite{Sch83}, is a central topic in metric number theory.
+One can consider a similar notion, replacing the norm in \eqref{eq: non-weighted singular defn} by a \emph{weighted quasi-norm}.
+The study of these weighted Diophantine approximations, initiated by Schmidt in \cite{Sch83}, is a central topic in metric number theory.
 Moreover, its connection with deep questions in homogeneous dynamics was explored and pointed out by Kleinbock in \cite{KleinbockDuke98}.
-See also \cite{Dani2} Dani for the connection between the two in the unweighted case, as well as the interpretation of additional Diophantine properties; see also \cite{Weiss2004,KleinbockWeiss, DFSU}.
-A vector $w=(w_i)\in[0,1]^d$ is called a \emph{weight} if it satisfies $ w_1+\dots+w_d=1$.
-Each such weight defines a quasi-norm on $\R^d$ by
+See \cite{Dani2} for the connection between the two in the unweighted case, known as Dani's correspondence, as well as the interpretation of additional Diophantine properties; see also \cite{Weiss2004,KleinbockWeiss, DFSU}.